RankDose Logo

 Generally, This categorize search intent into four primary buckets:

 • Informational: Here, users seek knowledge.
-Queries like “crockpot recipes” or “What is SEO” fall under this category.
+Queries like “crockpot recipes” or “What is Local SEO” fall under this category.
 Most sites can rank for these through informative articles.

 • Navigational: These queries direct users to a specific website or destination, like “Google Analytics login” or “RankDose SEO agency” Typically, brands won’t target navigational queries unrelated to them.